 Work is an integral part of our day-to-day lives.
 It plays a major role in structuring our personal and social identity and is a means of livelihood.
 Steady income creates options and equips us with the power to access essentials such as food, electricity, education, etc., and non-essentials such as electronic devices, wifi, furniture, etc. For too many, it feels like a healthy work-life balance is simply unattainable.
 Checking and responding to emails at all hours, work meetings at dinner time, or being unable to separate from our work laptops on weekends… for so many, this has become routine.
-One may even say, “Isn’t that expected?”, but although it may feel like employees are required to do this, morally, ethically, and spiritually they aren’t (and they shouldn’t).
+One may even say, “Isn’t that expected?” but although it may feel like employees are required to do this morally, ethically, and spiritually they aren’t (and they shouldn’t).

-According to Microsoft’s Work Trend Index,
+“According to Microsoft’s Work Trend Index,

 - 70% of employees want flexible remote work options to continue

-- 66% of leaders from various companies are considering redesigning office space for hybrid work.
+- 66% of leaders from various companies are considering redesigning office space for hybrid work

-- 67% of employees want in-person work or collaboration post-pandemic.
+- 67% of employees want in-person work or collaboration post-pandemic.”

 All of this shows us that employee expectations from work are changing.
 Evolving to meet their needs, not their employer’s.

 The great resignation is happening!
 And a lot of customer success professionals are being pushed into making this decision.
-It has always been difficult for CS employees to meet their customer’s needs and feels like it’s getting even harder.
+It has always been difficult for CS employees to meet their customer’s needs and it feels like it’s getting even harder.
 No CSM wants to be saddled with far too many customer accounts to serve properly.
 No CSM wants to be a manual and on-demand report builder.
 These pressures and more we explored in our blog: So is it true that Bandwidth is the Miracle Cure for CS Burnout?
 Troubleshooting, increased reporting demands and retaining customers all come with a cost.
 The burnout and fatigue that every CS executive comes across in their everyday life can no longer be ignored.
 And while CS leaders and teams both recognize huge efficiencies with technology and organization, both continuously note that available bandwidth is fleeting.

 Until the Great Resignation era is over, we won’t know the exact numbers of transitioned employees for our customer success industry.
 And perhaps the total number isn’t so important.
-What is important, what has been critical within CS is the same for decades, the CSMs ability to do their jobs effectively and efficiently.
+What is important, what has been critical within CS has been the same for decades, the CSMs’ ability to do their jobs effectively and efficiently.
 The greatest CSM comment about love for their job is actually love for their customers; the ability to help, to solve problems, and to ensure happy repeat customers.
 This has always been the “best part of my job” for CSMs.
 So how to bring together customer love and the new workplace expectations?
 That is the ‘big challenge’ for today’s CS executives, how to balance everything.
 Spoiler alert, here at Cami.AI we have a complete toolbox for CS leaders and teams to help solve this challenge!